 Mexican seasoning is the best hand mixed seasoning that you can use in a lot of your Mexican recipes.
 It is also a real time saver because all you need in your recipes is this seasoning.

-Want some heat than this is spice mix is all you need.
+Want some heat then this is spice mix is all you need.
 Ready to learn how to make the best hand mixed Mexican spice mix?
-Lets get started!
+Let’s get started!

 You may think that Mexican seasoning is the same as taco seasoning but that is not the case.
 It is all about the composition of the spices.